 Chef Leah Takes You Grocery Shopping

 Don’t miss this great video of Chef Leah shopping for a family of four.
 A week’s worth of groceries for not much money!

 GCCM is now enrolling families for cooking classes.
 We are offering Free Family Cooking Classes to families with children enrolled at a N.O.
 College Prep Schools (Crocker, Cohen and/or Sylvanie Williams).
 Parents and children will learn side-by-side how to cook healthier foods, how to cook together, how to prepare healthy foods inexpensively and MORE!

 Contact Chef Katie at email@example.com, or call 504-988-9108 if you are interested.
-Classes start in a few weeks and spots are limited so contact us today!

-Watch the video below to experience our community cooking classes for yourself
+Watch the video below to experience our community cooking classes for yourself!

 The clip includes testimonials from community members, medical students, volunteers, and our very own Chef Leah!